 Sore muscles and joints

-Jaundice (yellowing of the skin and whites of the eyes, dark urine, or light-colored stools)
+Yellowing of the skin and whites of the eyes, dark urine, or light-colored stools (jaundice)

-Making sure the child gets plenty of rest.
+Make sure your child gets plenty of rest.

-Checking with the child’s doctor before using any over-the-counter medications.
-The liver processes all medications.
-A child with hepatitis A may not be able to take certain medications.
+Check with your child’s healthcare provider before giving your child any medicines from the drug store.
+The liver processes all medicines.
+A child with hepatitis A may not be able to take certain medicines.

-Adults and children should wash hands often, and always after using the bathroom or changing diapers and before preparing food and eating.
+Good handwashing helps prevent the spread of hepatitis A. Adults and children should wash hands often, and always after using the bathroom or changing diapers.
+Adults and children should also wash hands before preparing food or eating.
 To wash your hands or your child’s hands, work up a good lather with soap and warm water.
 Scrub for at least 10 to 15 seconds, then rinse.

-Have your child and others in the household vaccinated against viral hepatitis.
+You should also have your child and others in the household vaccinated against viral hepatitis.
 The hepatitis A vaccine is safe for any adult or child over age 1.
-Once a child has hepatitis A, he can’t get it again.
-But he could get another type of hepatitis.
+Once a child has hepatitis A, he or she can’t get it again.
+But your child could get another type of hepatitis.
 And getting vaccinated soon after exposure to HAV could prevent illness.
 Members of the household should be vaccinated against hepatitis A and B (another type of hepatitis virus), if they haven’t been already.
 There is no vaccine for hepatitis C or the other less common types of hepatitis.